Nexirift/support/docs/legal/terms-of-service.md

 ### 2.2 Non-Commercial Nature

-This is a hobby project that does not accept donations or charge fees.
-Monetization attempts or unauthorized financial transactions are prohibited, unless explicitly permitted by the Instance Operator.
+As a personal hobby project, Nexirift operates entirely free of charge and does not accept donations, subscriptions, or any form of payment.

+!!! warning "Fraud Alert"
+    **Beware of impersonators.** Anyone claiming to represent Nexirift staff and requesting donations, payments, or financial contributions is fraudulent.
+We have no official fundraising activities and never solicit money from users.

+If you encounter such solicitations, please report them immediately.

+This may change in the future, but we will let you know via the announcements feature if it does.

 ### 2.3 Account Portability